Mount Waterman: February 2008 reopening

 Mount Waterman officially reopened February 16, 2008.
 Over 200 skiers attended.
-Chairs one and two were operational largely due to the efforts of a few dedicated locals who dug through ice and dirt to clear the loading zones; chair three was still being dug out from recent snowfall.
-The Metcalfs, other owners, and press were in attendance, as well as former owner Lynn Newcomb.
-The resort operated for approximately five weeks on a limited, weekend schedule (Saturdays and Sundays), closing in mid-March 2008.
-The snow pack had melted to patches by mid-May, only to revive in a Memorial Day weekend storm that left over two feet of snow.
+Chairs one and two were operational largely due to the efforts of a few dedicated locals who dug through ice and dirt to clear the loading zones.
+Chair three was still being dug out from recent snowfall.
+The Metcalfs, other owners, and press were in attendance, as well as former owner Lynn Newcomb Jr. The resort operated for approximately five weeks on a limited, weekend schedule (Saturdays and Sundays), closing in mid-March 2008.
+The snowpack had melted to patches by mid-May, only to revive in a Memorial Day weekend storm that left over two feet of snow.

 2008–2009 season

-Mount Waterman operated during the 2008/2009 ski season with all three lifts running, and the resort received over 3 feet of snow in December.
+Mount Waterman operated during the 2008/2009 ski season with all three lifts running, and the resort received over 3 feet of snow in December 2008.
 Conditions throughout the season were variable due to warm weather patterns and winter rain, and the resort usually operated on a Friday-Sunday schedule from December 21 - January 12, then again from February 13 - March 15.
-Resort facilities received improvements, highlighted by the reopening of the lodge.
+Resort facilities received improvements, highlighted by the re-opening of the lodge.

 Station Fire

 The Station Fire (2009) exploded out of control on August 29–30, 2009, and was visible to Mount Waterman caretaker Todd Brugger several miles west of the ski area.
 Phone service was lost early in the fire, so Brugger had to respond on his own.
 After seeing smoke coming from Devil's Canyon directly behind the ski area, he took a bulldozer up to the ridgeline and dumped some dirt off the back to form a firebreak.
-On September 5, the fire reached Devil's Canyon close to Todd's firebreak.
+On September 5, 2009 the fire reached Devil's Canyon close to Todd's firebreak.
 The smoke reduced visibility to 10-20 ft, but the fire never crossed the ridge into the ski area.
 In the Winston side country west of the ski area, the fire crossed the ridge and burned some ground cover but not the forest.
-On September 6, firefighters finally arrived on the scene, deploying a plane with fire retardant.
-The Station Fire's most serious impact upon Mount Waterman was the closure of the Angeles Crest Highway above La Canada for all of the 2009-10 and 2010-11 ski seasons.
+On September 6, 2009 firefighters finally arrived on the scene, deploying a plane with fire retardant.
+The Station Fire's most serious impact upon Mount Waterman was the closure of the Angeles Crest Highway above La Cañada for all of the 2009–10 and 2010-11 ski seasons.